katleschris/Count/README.md

-# Calculator App README
+# Interactive Calculator with Background

-This repository contains a simple calculator app built using React.
+This React application is a simple interactive calculator with a visually appealing interactive background.
+It allows you to perform basic arithmetic operations and even calculate square roots.
+The background is dynamic and responds to your mouse movement, creating an engaging user experience.
 The app allows you to perform basic arithmetic operations, such as addition, subtraction, multiplication, and division.
 It features a user-friendly interface and provides real-time calculation results.

 ## Table of Contents